What They Died For: 2007 (original timeline)

-After the submarine explosion in "The Candidate", Jack, Kate, Hurley, and Sawyer wash ashore, alive.
+After the submarine explosion, Jack, Kate, Hurley, and Sawyer wash ashore, alive.
 Jack determines they must find Desmond, whose importance is revealed by the Man in Black's (Terry O'Quinn) attempt to kill him.
 A younger Jacob (Kenton Duty) confronts Hurley, demanding his body's ashes.
 Hurley gives them to him, and Jacob leaves without answering any of Hurley's questions.
 Hurley chases him to a campfire, where the adult Jacob (Mark Pellegrino) instructs him to bring the others before the campfire burns out, which will end his ability to manifest as he poured his ashes into the fire.
 They arrive in time, and are all able to see Jacob for the first time.
 He explains that they were chosen to come to the island because each of them has an emptiness that can be filled by the island, and that one of them must choose to be the guardian who will protect the light, the "heart" of the island, from the Man in Black.
 Jack volunteers; Jacob gives Jack a drink of water and declares that Jack is "now like [him]".

 Ben, Miles, and Richard Alpert (Nestor Carbonell) reach the destroyed Barracks of the DHARMA Initiative.
-Ben enters the secret room where he was previously seen summoning the smoke monster, where he kept a stack of C4 that he was going to use to destroy the Ajira airplane to prevent the Man in Black's escape.
+Ben enters the secret room where he was previously seen summoning the smoke monster to retrieve a stack of C4 he hid there.
+He plans to use it to destroy the Ajira airplane and prevent the Man in Black's escape.
 Charles Widmore (Alan Dale) and Zoe (Sheila Kelley) confront Ben, and Charles claims to be the group's only hope.
 Zoe and Widmore hide when the Man in Black arrives, while Miles flees.
 The smoke monster, the Man in Black, attacks Richard.
-Then, as Locke, he demands Widmore's location from Ben, who reveals it.
-The Man in Black kills Zoe when it becomes clear she will not talk, then threatens Widmore with harm to Penny unless he reveals his purpose on the island.
+As Locke, he demands Widmore's location from Ben, who reveals it.
+The Man in Black kills Zoe when it becomes clear she will not talk, then threatens to harm Penny unless Widmore reveals his purpose on the island.
 Widmore whispers a response, but Ben shoots and kills him to deny him the opportunity to save his daughter.
 The Man in Black claims to have already gotten the information he wanted, and leaves with Ben.

-They find that Desmond has apparently escaped the well by climbing a rope, but the Man in Black says this will not prevent him from using what he learned from Widmore: he can use Desmond's resistance to electromagnetism to destroy the island.
+The two later find that Desmond has apparently escaped the well by climbing a rope.
+However, the Man in Black says this will not prevent him from using what he learned from Widmore: he can use Desmond's resistance to electromagnetism to destroy the island.